jackbmontgomery/jackbmontgomery.com/content/posts/sequential-computation-lax-scan/index.md

 This is a perfectly valid solution to this problem.
+As we can see, the short final time that we are integrating to is very quickly reached by this Numpy implementation.
 The issue is that as we make the final time larger, or increase the number of initial conditions, a loop based approach like this will not scale well.
 We will need to implement some vectorised and compiled function in order to speed up the computation.
 This is where JAX can help.
 While, JAX provides an almost identical API to Numpy, via [jax.numpy](https://docs.jax.dev/en/latest/jax.numpy.html#module-jax.numpy) we need to be careful.
-A simple drop in replacement **does not** always speed up computation.
+A simple drop in replacement **does not** always speed up computation, actually it often slows the program down:

 ```python